Virtusa-vLife/Use-Cases/Insurance claims prediction/README.md

 3)Statistical_analysis_ehr_claims_final_dataset is the notebook used to perform statistical test and build machine learning models to predict the total cost of the treatment of the disease and the payable amount.

-To run the server, run the command python manage.py runserver (in the gui directory).
-You can access the gui by navigating to local host, port 8000.
-(127.0.0.1:8000)

 Python module requirements:-

 1)sklearn